 Yes!
 Since it uses a base of Greek yogurt and then herbs as seasoning it's a healthy, protein-packed addition to anything you pair it with.

-What To Serve With Tzatziki Sauce
+What To Serve With Authentic Tzatziki Sauce

 Authentic Greek Tzatziki Sauce